Seoul is a city saturated with tourist attractions.

 Dongdaemun Design Plaza (Dongdaemun History and Culture Park)

-(Doota, Migliore, Hello, Apm, Lotte Fitin, etc.).
+should do is drop by the large shopping malls (Doota, Migliore, Hello, Apm, Lotte Fitin, etc.).
 Near these shopping malls, you can find Heunginjimun (Treasures No. 1 of Korea), the Dongdaemun History and Culture Park, and the Cheonggyecheon.

 :: Entrance of Euljiro (Deoksugung Palace,